 It would be best if you considered the long-term impact of holding out for a higher annuity rate, too.
 Waiting a few years to achieve a higher rate may mean it would take decades to recuperate the income lost during the period you waited for the raise.

-Working out when to take your pension is confusing for anyone.
+Working out when it’s best to take your pension can be confusing to anyone.
 Our team of expert independent financial advisers and retirement specialists can talk you through the options best suited for your circumstances.
 They will even help you work out a personalised cost of delay figure to help you decide if you want to draw your pension earlier rather than later.